NeilEke/hangman/README.md

 The player has to correctly identify the word before they guess 10 letters incorrectly from the alphabet which are not in the hidden word.

-## To play this game - either visit my website at http://www.dev4web.uk/hangman or download the files and run in VS code or similar.
+## To play this game

+You can either visit my website at ##http://www.dev4web.uk/hangman or download the files and run in VS code or similar.
 Navigate to the download folder in a terminal window and type 'npm start' to start the game in your browser.
 The default browser should open to http://127.0.0.1:3000 for you to play the game.